-The Professional Development Program (PDP) at SFU is an established teacher education program with a distinguished reputation.
-Within PDP, members of faculty, seconded school district personnel and classroom teachers work collegially to create the highest quality educational experiences for student teachers.
+SFU's teacher education programs use a unique staffing model, which sees faculty members, seconded school district personnel (faculty associates) and classroom teachers (school associates) work collegially to create the highest quality educational experiences for student teachers.

-Supervision of student teachers during the practicum stages of the PDP (EDUC 401 and 405) is the shared responsibility of Faculty Associates and School Associates.
-The Faculty Associate assumes the role of mentor and guide, rather than inspector and judge.
+The FA assumes the role of mentor and guide, rather than inspector and judge.
 Under such supervisory guidance, student teachers are helped to take major steps in their professional development.
-Faculty Associates also provide an important liaison between the Faculty of Education and the public school system.
-They help to clarify the responsibilities of the School Associate who plays a pivotal role in the preparation of student teachers.
+FAs also help to clarify the responsibilities of the SA who plays a pivotal role in the preparation of student teachers.

-Faculty Associates visit schools regularly, deal with a range of challenging supervisory situations and develop open and collegial relationships with teachers and School Associates.
+FAs are expected to visit schools regularly, deal with a range of challenging supervisory situations and develop open and collegial relationships with teachers and SAs.

 At SFU, we are dedicated to the development of outstanding teachers—ethically responsible, competent professionals who are committed to preparing children to live as decent, informed, knowledgeable participants in a democratic and pluralistic society.